Series A funding: What is a term sheet, and why is it important?

 Get a Quote

 The term sheet can also be useful in determining if you and the VCs offering you funding are the right fit.
-If they won’t budge on any terms that don’t sit well with you, or they seem unreasonable during this process, it may be better to look elsewhere.
+If they won’t budge on any terms that don’t sit well with you or they seem unreasonable during this process, it may be better to look elsewhere.

 importance of term sheets illustration

-Why do VCs and startups go through so much trouble drafting and agreeing on a term sheet if it’s not legally binding?
-From the investor’s point of view, the term sheet is a crucial tool they’ll use to evaluate the investment they’re about to make and ensure that the startup founders understand their expectations.
+From the investor’s point of view, the term sheet is a crucial tool they’ll use to evaluate the investment they’re about to make.

 It also helps them gain a deeper understanding of the eventual payout they can expect and identify potential obstacles that could cut into their profits.
+Investors will want to maximize the potential financial return of the investment and mitigate any potential risks.
+They’ll also want to secure a preferred position when providing additional capital if the investment progresses well.

 The term sheet can also expose early friction and disagreements between the investor and the founders and allow both sides to work these issues out before they truly become business partners.
-Naturally, the startup and the VC will have different objectives and will push for different terms to be included in the term sheet during negotiations.

 Before we get into the intricacies of the term sheet and what important information it can include, let’s see what one could actually look like.